 An English adaptation of Czech writer Karel Čapek's acclaimed 1920 science fiction play R.U.R.,

-The operetta presents the story of the mythical Paul Bunyan as a metaphor for the human struggles of the emerging New World and the personal struggles of the central character Johnny Inkslinger.
+The story of the mythical Paul Bunyan as a metaphor for the human struggles of the emerging New World and the personal struggles of the central character Johnny Inkslinger.

 Entry requirements are not currently available, please try again later.

 Our new digital workshop includes a variety of computer aided manufacturing machines, helping you learn up to date manufacturing and design processes as well as supporting many traditional techniques.
 These technologies include:

 During your time at ARU, you’ll have the opportunity to:

 Our Creative Showcase shines a spotlight on what makes ARU creative and cultural – our spaces, places and people.
 Find out more about our community, the difference we make, the stories we tell, and the things that inspire us.

 Meanwhile, Present is an exhibition that you curate for yourself.
 Explore the work of our graduating students in this eye-catching virtual degree show.

 Course Leader for BA Drama, BA Drama and Film, BA Drama and English; School Lead for Learning, Teaching and Assessment in CSCI

 Not only will you develop your performance skills during your time at ARU, our BA (Hons) Drama degree will give you practical experience as stage technician, and the academic understanding you need to be a director or a teacher.

 We work with employers to make sure you graduate with the knowledge, skills and abilities they need.
 They help us review what we teach and how we teach it – and they offer hands-on, practical opportunities to learn through work-based projects, internships or placements.